polterguy/phosphorusfive/FAQ.md

 you'd like to be represented as an _"official sponsor"_ to the project - Feel free to shoot me an email at thomas@gaiasoul.com.
-I am in the process of setting up a general sponsor thing, allowing for sponsors to be mentioned in the documentation for the system, with a small pitch about their produtcs and services, and a link to their website.
+I am in the process of setting up a general sponsor thing, allowing for sponsors to be mentioned in the documentation for the system, with a small pitch about their products and services, and a link to their website.
 Which might (or might not) get you more customers to your products and services.